spree/spree/guides/content/developer/core/preferences.md

 The default country's id.
 Defaults to 214, as this is the id for the United States within the seed data.

-`default_meta_description`

-The meta description to include in the `head` tag of the Spree layout.
-Defaults to "Spree demo site".

-`default_meta_keywords`

-The meta keywords to include in the `head` tag of the Spree layout.
-Defaults to "spree, demo".

 `dismissed_spree_alerts`

 The list of alert IDs that you have dismissed.